 Agile was started by a group of software developers around the following simple but powerful statements of values and principles:

 - Individuals and interactions over processes and tools

 - Working software over comprehensive documentation

 - Responding to change over following a plan

 The above statements can be expanded into a series of related practices, that can result in projects which:

-- produce end products that totally meet the customer needs most importantly with less re-work
+- produce end products that more often meet user needs most importantly with less re-work and risk;

 enabling companies to make real improvement in the delivery of projects, allowing the benefits of those projects to be enjoyed quicker and with greater success.

 Agile development environments vary a lot and there is much in the detail, but the following are the most important core principles and practices that you usually see in an Agile environment:

 - Iterative and incremental development – this can take many forms and can be called a number of things: (Sprints, Rapid Prototyping etc).
 The important factor is giving users (and business managers) early sight of elements of the deliverable.
 This allows early review and feedback on those deliverables and most importantly ensures that the interpretation by developers of a business or user need is successful before the development team moves on.